 How poignant for our contemporary moment!
-As the world journeys through this pandemic, perhaps we can find some solace in knowing, that we, too, are united in our suffering.
-We never suffering alone.
+As the world journeys through this pandemic, perhaps we can find some solace in knowing that we, too, are united in our suffering.
+We are never suffering alone.

 The universality of suffering, however, should not be mistaken for the necessity of it.
 Even more, the relationship between suffering and faith should not be understood as determinative.
 In other words, suffering is not necessary for one to have faith, to be considered faithful, or to build one’s faith.
 To that end, the term suffering requires definition.

 What do we mean when we say suffering?
 Do we understand suffering to mean anguish or severe pain that is physical, psychological, spiritual or some combination of these?
 Do we understand suffering to be something we should tolerate or is suffering unpleasant experiences that we endure?
 Our understanding of and experience with suffering can determine how we read and understand this letter.
 Despite our definition, it is important to acknowledge that suffering has the potential to both harm and transform.